Pinnacle Gymnastics Kansas City Blog

 15. Use a rubber ducky - Place a rubber duck at the ends of the beam.
 Encourage gymnasts to look at it.
 Teaching your gymnast to see the beam is very important.

-Break the boredom
+Break the Boredom

 Balance beam is an event of detail.
 For some athletes this detail can become boring, adding props to increase the gymnasts' awareness of hands, arms, and proper position help make the details more exciting.